JustinD-HNL/ai-error-analysis-buildkite-plugin/docker/README-DOCKER.md

-# Docker Test Environment for AI Error Analysis Buildkite Plugin
+# Docker Environment for AI Error Analysis Buildkite Plugin

-This Docker setup provides a fully functional Buildkite agent with the AI Error Analysis plugin pre-installed for testing purposes.
+This Docker setup provides a fully functional Buildkite agent with the AI Error Analysis plugin pre-installed for testing, development, and production deployment.

 ## Quick Start